Introduction

 Phalaenopsis ‘Red Jewel’

-If you’re new to orchids and want something dramatic but manageable, ‘Red Jewel’ is your perfect match!
-I always recommend this one to beginners because it gives you that wow factor without being fussy.
-The rich crimson flowers have these darker veins running through them that create this amazing velvet-like effect.
+If you are new to orchids and like all things dramatic but want something manageable, then ‘Red Jewel’ is the orchid for you!
+I always recommend this for our beginners because it has the “wow” factor but is not fussy.
+The rich crimson flowers have darker veining that gives the flowers an unbelievable velvet-like appearance.

-Bright red orchids are like having a little bit of fireworks in your home!
-These vibrant beauties just radiate energy and confidence.
-I have a bright red Dendrobium on my kitchen windowsill, and every morning it reminds me to tackle the day with enthusiasm.
+Vibrant orchids are much like having miniature fireworks in your home!
+These colorful beauties embrace vibrancy and confidence.
+I have a nice vibrant red Dendrobium on my kitchen window sill, every morning it propels me into a healthy, mindful action.

 Dendrobium ‘Fire Wings’

-When I tell people about ‘Fire Wings,’ I always say it’s like having a tiny phoenix in your house!
-The bright red flowers with their golden yellow centres are absolutely breathtaking.
-What makes Dendrobiums special is how they bloom; the flowers appear all along these cane-like stems, and when a mature plant is happy, you can have multiple canes blooming at once.
+I always tell people ‘Fire Wings’ is like having a miniature phoenix in your house!
+The bright red flowers with golden yellow centers go from blah to ahhh!
+What is special about Dendrobiums is how they bloom; flowers appear all over these cane-like stems, and when a mature plant is happy, you could have cane bloom with multiple canes.

 Phalaenopsis ‘Sogo Yukidian’

-This variety is such a showstopper!
-Picture bright red petals with crisp white lips; it’s like someone took a paintbrush and created the perfect contrast.
-I bought one for my friend’s house-warming, and six months later, she’s still bragging about it to everyone who visits.
-What I love about ‘Sogo Yukidian’ is how heat-tolerant it is.
+This type is stunning!
+Bright red petals and crisp white lips like someone took a paintbrush to create this contrast.
+I bought one as a housewarming gift for my friend, and six months later she is boasting about it to everyone who walks in.
+What I really like about the ‘Sogo Yukidian’ is how much heat it can take.

 Phalaenopsis ‘Carrotcake’

-Don’t you just love that name?
-When I first heard about ‘Carrotcake,’ I knew I had to have one!
-The light orange flowers with their yellow undertones really do remind me of the warm spices in carrot cake.
-But here’s what makes this variety absolutely amazing: the blooms can last up to three months!
-I’m not kidding.
+Don’t you love the name?
+When I first heard about ‘Carrotcake’ I just had to have one!
+The light orange flowers with yellow undertones really do remind you of the warm spices in carrotcake.
+But the best part of this variety is the flowers can last up to three months!
+That is simply amazing!

 Cymbidium ‘Sunset Glow’

-If you want something that looks more exotic, ‘Sunset Glow’ is absolutely gorgeous!
-The arching sprays of light orange flowers with pink-tinted lips look like they belong in a fancy botanical garden.
-I have one on my covered porch, and visitors always ask what that “professional-looking” orchid is.
+If you want something a little “exotic” looking, ‘Sunset Glow’ is absolutely stunning!
+The arching spikes of light orange with pink tipped lips look like they belong in a fancy botanical garden.

 Deep Orange Orchids: Autumn Fire